DanielCartes/emotion_detection_using_images/README.md

-# Detección de emociones
+# Emotion detection
-Detección de emociones utilizando imágenes en Google Colab
+Emotion detection using images in Google Colab